George C. Marshall

-George Catlett Marshall Jr. (31 December 1880 – 16 October 1959) was an American army officer and statesman.
+General of the Army George Catlett Marshall Jr. (31 December 1880 – 16 October 1959) was an American military officer and diplomat.
 He rose through the United States Army to become Chief of Staff of the U.S. Army under presidents Franklin D. Roosevelt and Harry S. Truman, then served as Secretary of State and Secretary of Defense under Truman.
 Winston Churchill lauded Marshall as the "organizer of victory" for his leadership of the Allied victory in World War II.
 During the subsequent year, he unsuccessfully tried to prevent the continuation of the Chinese Civil War.
 As Secretary of State, Marshall advocated for a U.S. economic and political commitment to post-war European recovery, including the Marshall Plan that bore his name.
 In recognition of this work, he was awarded the Nobel Peace Prize in 1953, the only Army general ever to receive the honor.

 Born in Uniontown, Pennsylvania, Marshall graduated from the Virginia Military Institute (VMI) in 1901.
 He received his commission as a second lieutenant of Infantry in February 1902 and immediately went to the Philippines.
 He served in the United States and overseas in positions of increasing rank, including platoon leader and company commander in the Philippines during the Philippine–American War.
 He was the top-ranked of the five Honor Graduates of his Infantry-Cavalry School Course in 1907 and graduated first in his 1908 Army Staff College class.
 In 1916 Marshall was assigned as aide-de-camp to J. Franklin Bell, the commander of the Western Department.
 After the nation entered the First World War in 1917, Marshall served with Bell, who commanded the Department of the East.
 He was assigned to the staff of the 1st Division; he assisted with the organization's mobilization and training in the United States, as well as planning of its combat operations in France.
 Subsequently assigned to the staff of the American Expeditionary Forces headquarters, he was a key planner of American operations, including the Meuse-Argonne Offensive.